Browse all available workshops at Taronga Western Plains Zoo Dubbo below.

 During this workshop, students have the opportunity to get up close to a range of native Australian animals and learn about their needs for survival.
 Students will discover some of their amazing structural and behaviour features and how these adaptations help them to survive throughout their life.

-During this workshop students will meet a range of native Australian animals and explore the natural areas of Taronga Western Plains Zoo to discover built and natural habitats.
+Just by exploring living things in our local environment, we can learn so much.
+During this workshop students will meet a range of local native Australian animals and collect and identify garden invertebrates.
 Students will learn how different places provide for the needs of living things and how they can help by creating habitat for wildlife.

 This workshop is a unique, guided walking tour of the Taronga Western Plains Zoo site.
 Students will engage with Dreaming stories and cultural learnings while highlighting the strong connections between Aboriginal people and the natural world.